 This wood is also Limba (Korina) from Africa.
 Black Limba is a medium weight wood.
 It has a very beautiful olive color with black streaking and has a naturally waxy feel to it.
 The tone is very similar to Mahogany with added mids.
 Please call for availability.

 Quilted maple is a more rare form of figure occurring mostly in western maple.
 It is distinguished by its billowing cloud or even popcorn appearance.
 This figure can vary from large, wide billows to tight small blisters.
 It is used as a bookmatched top.

 Spalt is actually the product of a dead or decaying tree.
-The black lines are created by fungal attack and the different colors are varying degrees of decay.
+The black lines are created by the fungal attacks and the different colors are varying degrees of decay.
 This wood is soft and can be punky and is only used as bookmatched tops.

-Figured redwood has a reddish color and is only available in a few tranparent colors and bursts.
+Figured redwood has a reddish color and is only available in a few transparent colors and bursts.
 It is available only as bookmatched laminate tops on flat top solid bodies.
-The figuring can range from very wide flame to wide curls.
+The figuring can range from a very wide flame to wide curls.

 This very beautiful wood comes exclusively from Hawaii making supply very limited.
 It is deep reddish brown or golden orangish brown in color with a flame grain pattern.
 Most customers don’t want to cover the natural beauty of koa, therefore we offer the tops in Natural, Koaburst (Tobacco edge), and Cherry burst.
 Tonally, Koa tops are similar to maple tops but will add a touch more focused upper-mid influence on the sound of the backing wood.

 This combination produces a full sound with good balance in all registers with equal doses of lows, mids and highs.